aws/aws-fpga/README.md

 For full documentation, including a user guide, code snippets, and tutorials, see the [AWS EC2 FPGA Development Kit User Guide](./User_Guide_AWS_EC2_FPGA_Development_Kit.md)

+## F2 FPGA ReadTheDocs (Beta)

+We are currently migrating our F2 documentation to comply with the ReadTheDocs standard.
+To familiarize yourself with the new layout, please [click here](https://awsdocs-fpga.readthedocs-hosted.com).

 ## Support

 To raise an issue or receive support, please [open an issue on the official GitHub page](https://github.com/aws/aws-fpga/issues).